 Founder of Quill

-Spring of 2019 Fatima will launch Quill, a tech software that helps podcasters engage with their listeners.
+Fall of 2019 Fatima launched Quill, a tech software that helps podcasters engage with their listeners.

 Fatima Zaidi has had over nine years of experience in Business Development, Marketing, and Strategy.
 Her expertise in sales effectiveness and partnerships led to her role as VP of Business Development for Eighty-Eight, a Toronto-based creative communications agency, where she’s responsible for all inbound and outbound sales.
 Prior to Eighty-Eight she was Head of Business Development at retail company Rent frock Repeat (which was featured on Dragons’ Den - Canada’s version of Shark Tank - in Season 7), where she was responsible for the overall management of all strategic business development, marketing, and customer relationship activities nationwide.
 This spring Fatima is also launching Quill a tech software that helps podcasters engage with their listeners.